OfficeDev/Office-IT-Pro-Deployment-Scripts/CheckForModernApps/README.md

 #Check for Modern Apps

-The purpose of this script is to remotely verify the modern apps installed on computers in a domain.
+Remotely verify the modern apps installed on computers in a domain.

 ###Examples